 The 32nd Station Hospital’s First Tragedy

-On the morning of November 24, 1943, 2nd Lieutenant Rachel H. Sheridan was traveling on a C-47 from Maison Blanche (Algiers) to Oran when her plane experienced an engine fire and ditched in the Mediterranean Sea.
-Although Sheridan and two others were rescued by fishing boats, she died while being transported to the 29th Station Hospital for treatment.
-Lieutenant Sheridan is buried in the North Africa American Cemetery near Tunis, Tunisia.
+On the morning of November 24, 1943, 2nd Lieutenant Rachel H. Sheridan was traveling on a C-47 from Maison Blanche (Algiers) to Oran when her plane ditched in the Mediterranean Sea.
+Although Sheridan and two others were rescued by fishing boats, she reportedly died while being transported to the 29th Station Hospital for treatment.
+Lieutenant Sheridan’s body rests in the North Africa American Cemetery near Tunis, Tunisia.

 Thanksgiving and End of Operations in North Africa

-According to Dwight McNelly, Thanksgiving 1943 brought an unusual sight to Tlemcen: a foot of snow (Ruby Milligan’s photo album gave the figure as nine inches, and in early December).
-The 32nd Station Hospital managed to hold a feast with Vermont turkey on the menu.
+According to Dwight McNelly, Thanksgiving 1943 brought an unusual sight to Tlemcen: a foot of snow.
+In a November 20, 1943, V-mail home to her family, Alice Griffin wrote that “We have snow inches & inches deep here now and gosh but that hotel is cold.”
+She added, “Ruth, Dot, Virginia, two of the doctors, & myself built a snowman yesterday afternoon & then had a snowfight.”
+(Ruby Milligan’s photo album gave the figure as nine inches, and the date as early December, but the contemporary letter is probably the more accurate date.)
+The 32nd Station Hospital managed to hold a Thanksgiving feast with Vermont turkey on the menu.
 Lieutenant Brammer noted that, “A bit of gloom hung over the day” as a result of the news of Lieutenant Sheridan’s death.

 Shortly after Thanksgiving, on November 28, 1943, the hospital ceased operations in Tlemcen.
 In its first seven months of operation, the 32nd Station Hospital had admitted 7,502 patients, including 7,091 U.S. Army personnel.
-Among U.S. Army personnel, 4,631 patients were admitted due to disease.
-1,225 admissions were due to injury and 1,235 due to battle wounds.
+Among U.S. Army personnel, 4,631 patients were admitted due to disease, 1,225 due to injury, and 1,235 due to battle wounds.

-On December 7 or 8 (depending on the source), the main body of the 32nd Station Hospital relocated by train and truck to a staging area near Oran.
+Just before midnight on December 7, 1943, the main body of the 32nd Station Hospital relocated by train and truck to a staging area near Oran.
 The location, known as Goat Hill, was by all accounts unpleasant.
 Captain Lowell E. Vinsant wrote in his journal that “we went to Staging Area #1 on what is known as ‘goat hill,’ (after being there a week you smell like a goat)”.
 Technician 4th Grade Willard O. Havemeier later wrote that it “was nothing but a sea of cold mud with lots of rain” and “was about the most miserable spot we were ever in.”
-(The nurses and other female personnel were lucky enough to have been billeted elsewhere, at nearby villas in Ain el-Turck.)
-Undoubtedly, it was a relief when the men of the 32nd Station Hospital shipped out for Italy a week later.
+Undoubtedly, it was a relief when the men of the 32nd Station Hospital shipped out for Italy on December 15, 1943.

 “Fort Hospital is Expanded.”
 The Columbus Enquirer, December 7, 1942.

-Greenberg, Myron and Frederick J Lipp, “History and Highlights of the USS Ancon.”
-Booklet dated September 1945, Tokyo Bay.
+Greenberg, Myron and Lipp, Frederick J. “History and Highlights of the USS Ancon.”
+September 1945.